Marvin Breckinridge Patterson: Education

 When she was young, Marvin's family moved around a fair amount, and she attended "twelve schools before graduating from Milton Academy in Milton, Massachusetts" before eventually enrolling at Vassar College in 1923.

 While a student at Vassar College, she helped found the National Student Federation of America, which was how she made an acquaintance with Edward R. Murrow.
 While a member of the National Student Federation, she attended the 1925 International Conference of Students in Copenhagen.
 Marvin graduated from Vassar College in 1927.

 In an alumnae questionnaire from Vassar in 1939, Marvin wrote about her experience in college by denoting that, “I went to Vassar because my family wanted me to and had brought me up in that expectation all my life.”
 She also mentioned that “For the first time I heard other opinions than those expressed by my parents.
 I also got the ability to study for myself any subject in which I was interested, and learned how to go about such a study.”
 Furthermore, while at Vassar, Mary Marvin majored in French, minored in history and even served as president of North (now known as Jewett House) when she was a junior.

 After her graduation from Vassar, she was a postgraduate student at the Clarence White School of Photography, University of Berlin, the Catholic University of Lima, and the American University of Cairo.

 Career

-Mary began taking stills at the age of 9 and by the age of 15 was able develop her own photographs.
+Mary began taking stills at the age of 9 and by the age of 15 was able to develop her own photographs.
 In 1926, Mary received her first camera for Christmas while still attending Vassar College.

 The Forgotten Frontier documentary, created by Mary Marvin Breckinridge, cousin to the founder of the Frontier Nursing Service, Mary Carson Breckinridge.